BlessedHopeLex/BlessedHopeLex.github.io/index.md

 If you have trusted Jesus Christ to save you, please let us know with a call or text at <a href="tel:8596215869">(859) 621-5869</a>.
 We'd like to be sure you have a Bible and help you grow as a new Christian.

 Once you are saved, you are saved for eternity.
 You cannot lose your salvation.
 No creature or thing can take it away from you.
+(Romans 8:38-39)

 God says:
 I give unto them eternal life; and they shall never perish.
 (John 10:28)